 Big Ten school, the University of Michigan, is home to one of the best women’s soccer programs in the country.
 Coached by Greg Ryan since 2008, the Wolverines have made 13 appearances in the NCAA Women’s Soccer Championships tournament.
 Of those 13 appearances, they’ve advanced to the Round of 16 four times and the quarterfinals twice.
 Perhaps even more impressively, Michigan has won the highly competitive Big Ten tournament twice!

 Chapel Hill, North Carolina

-Considering the University of North Carolina Tar Heels women’s soccer team has won 22 of the 36 NCAA National Championships, there is no doubt that it belongs on any list of the best women’s soccer teams.
-Indeed, the athletes who play for UNC are no strangers to losing.
-In 2017, the team’s overall record was 17-2-3, while the year before the team finished with a very similar 17-4-4.
-Much of the Tar Heels’ success comes from its long-time coach, Anson Dorrance, who has won National Coach of the Year a whopping seven times, and is said to deliver a handwritten note to each player on the morning of every national tournament.
+Considering the University of North Carolina-Chapel Hill Tar Heels women’s college soccer program has won 22 of the 36 NCAA National Championships, there is no doubt that it belongs on any list of the best women’s soccer teams.
+Indeed, the athletes who play for the best soccer colleges like UNC Chapel Hill are no strangers to winning.
+In 2017, the team’s overall record was 17-2-3, while the year before, the team finished with a very similar 17-4-4.
+Much of the Tar Heels’ success comes from its long-time coach, Anson Dorrance, who has won National Coach of the Year a whopping seven times and is said to deliver a handwritten note to each Chapel Hill player on the morning of every national tournament.
 Some of UNC’s most notable alumnae include Mia Hamm, Kristine Lilly, Tobin Heath, Heather O’Reilly, Crystal Dunn, Meghan Klingenberg, and Ashlyn Harris.